 The following example demonstrates how to use standard fonts to stylize text in a PDF document.
-It also briefly covers how to place the text at a specific location in the document, as well as how to set characters' size.

-Add text to a PDF document (C#)
+Use standard fonts to write text in a PDF document (C#)

 Copy Code

-publicstaticvoid AddText()
+publicstaticvoid UseStandardFont()

 {

-Console.WriteLine( "=== ADD TEXT ===" );
+Console.WriteLine( "=== USE STANDARD FONT ===" );

-var outputFileName = "AddText.pdf";
+var outputFileName = "UseStandardFont.pdf";

-var outputPath = TextsSample.TextsSampleOutputDirectory + outputFileName;
+var outputPath = FontsSample.FontsSampleOutputDirectory + outputFileName;

 using( var pdfoutput = PdfDocument.Create( outputPath ) )